Gauguin on Inishmaan

 The Irish in their skull houses possess their plant colours

-spoken quietly in the rush-lit centre of a shadow world.
+retold in the rush-lit centre of a world of shadows.

 Haunted by fears and winter hunger, their earthy tongues

-are secretive as ash under embers of turf and driftwood fires.
+are quiet as ash under embers of turf and driftwood fires.

-Outside the women hide their faces from him under shawls
+Outside the women hide their face from him under shawls

 hark only to the keening of drowned souls as light fades,

-the mourning of ghost birds drawn to their shore.
+the mourning of ghost birds drawn to their island shore.

-On these quiet nights the island lays in the lap of a gentle sea
+On these quiet nights Inishmaan lays in the lap of a gentle sea.

-as silvered waves lullaby fishermen to untroubled sleep in their cots.
+As silvered waves lullaby fishermen to weary sleep in their cots,

 Gauguin moves unnoticed through the smoke wreath of the village,